centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/cloud-azure-database-mysql.md

 Azure Database for MySQL allows you to easily set up scalable and secure high availability MySQL instances.

-The Centreon Plugin Pack *Azure Database for MySQL* can rely on Azure API or Azure CLI to collect the metrics related to the API Management service.
+The Centreon Monitoring Connector *Azure Database for MySQL* can rely on Azure API or Azure CLI to collect the metrics related to the
+API Management service.

 ## Pack Assets